Communication Problems? Why HOK is the solution…

 When I’m with a couple I try my best to demonstrate HOK conversations in action, so that they know what they look like.

-But if it comes out later, that I knew something their partner had shared with me – that they didn’t know – well, that destroys the safety and trust I’ve built with them.
+But if it comes out later, that I already knew something their partner had shared with me – that they didn’t know – well, that destroys the safety and trust I’ve built with them.

 Some couples counsellors will keep secrets, I don’t.